The Truth About Fergie's Unusual Arrangement With Ex-Husband Prince Andrew

 Yes, there's a little bit to unpack between A and B.

-The Duke and Duchess of York have been divorced for 22 years and separated four years before that, and seemingly every aspect of their split resulted in as much scandal as is humanly possible—but like a lot of famous exes, they've recently been the subject of reconciliation rumors in many of their approximately 8,000 local tabloids (and in Australia, which is a Commonwealth realm, after all).
+The Duke and Duchess of York have been divorced for almost 23 years and separated four years before that, and seemingly every aspect of their split resulted in as much scandal as is humanly possible—but like a lot of famous exes, they've recently been the subject of reconciliation rumors in many of their approximately 8,000 local tabloids (and in Australia, which is a Commonwealth realm, after all), most recently because Sarah accompanied her ex on a royal visit to Bahrain.

 There's even been speculation that they're going to remarry, which would be a first for the British royals.
-And since Prince Louis' birth in April, they don't even need the queen's permission now that Andrew is only seventh in line to the throne.
+And since Prince Louis' birth last April, they don't even need the queen's permission now that Andrew is only seventh in line to the throne.
 (Nos.
 1-6 need the monarch's consent, per 1772's Royal Marriages Act.)

+"The Duke and Duchess remain good friends as they have been for many years, and nothing has changed," the duchess' press office told Vanity Fair last week, while a source also relayed to E!
+News that "reports of a reconciliation between Prince Andrew and Sarah are incorrect."

-At this juncture, it may be that such talk is starting and stopping in the tabloid offices themselves, but it's undeniable that their post-split life together—at least in the last few years—has been pretty seamless.
+So, at this juncture, most of that renewed-romance talk is starting and stopping in the tabloid offices themselves, but it's undeniable that their post-split life together—at least in the last few years—has been pretty seamless.

 Though what an insane road it took to get to this state of domestic bliss.